RISCV ISA

 • CSR (Control and Status Registers)

-• Are accessed using CSR instructions, not via memory-mapped I/O like GPIO registers.
+• Are accessed using CSR instructions, not via memory-mapped I/O, same as GPIO registers.

 • GPRs can be accessed at any privilege level, while CSRs are defined at a specific privilege level and can only be accessed by that level and any levels of higher privilege.